San Gabriel Mountains Trailbuilders: Work schedule and joining

 The Trailbuilders meet at the San Gabriel Canyon Gateway Center (located at 1960 N. San Gabriel Ave.
 Azusa, California 91702) on the first, third, and fifth Saturday of every month with additional work days scheduled through the Trailbuilder's mailing list.

-Volunteers meet at Gateway and then leave at 8:00 a.m.
-To head toward the work site, work during the day, and generally return to Gateway at approximately 4:00 p.m.
-When the work effort is completed for the day.
+Volunteers meet at Gateway and then leave at 8:00 a.m. to head toward the work site, work during the day, and generally return to Gateway at approximately 4:00 p.m. when the work effort is completed for the day.

 History

-The SGMTB was founded in 1984 and for the past 30 years have built trails (Mount Islip, Wawona, and many others) within the Angeles National Forest.
+The SGMTB was founded in 1984 and have built trails (Mount Islip, Wawona, and many others) within the Angeles National Forest.
 The organization has historically maintained about 110 miles of trails within the San Gabriel Mountains.